LilyLicht/extraorigins-croptopia-addon/README.md

 # ExtraOrigins - Croptopia Addon

-A simple addon to add Croptopia support to ExtraOrigins!
+A simple Fabric mod to add Croptopia support to ExtraOrigins!